 Then there was the constant threat of capture.
-So-called slave catchers and their dogs roamed both sides of the Mason-Dixon line, nabbing runaways—and sometimes free blacks like Solomon Northup—and transporting them back to the plantation, where they would be whipped, beaten, branded or killed.
+So-called slave catchers and their dogs roamed both sides of the Mason-Dixon line, nabbing runaways—and sometimes free Black people like Solomon Northup—and transporting them back to the plantation, where they would be whipped, beaten, branded or killed.

-Yet those willing to brave the risks did have one main ally: the Underground Railroad, a vast, loosely organized network of constantly-changing routes that guided slaves to freedom.
+Yet those willing to brave the risks did have one main ally: the Underground Railroad, a vast, loosely organized network of constantly-changing routes that guided Black people to freedom.

-All told, in the decades preceding the Civil War, up to 100,000 slaves escaped.
+All told, in the decades preceding the Civil War, up to 100,000 Black people escaped slavery.
 Some went to Mexico or Spanish-controlled Florida or hid out in the wilderness.
 Most, though, traveled to the Northern free states or Canada.

 1: Getting Help